frostyflame81/churchsuite-heatmiser/README.md

 # ChurchSuite Heatmiser Integration

 ## Status
-This product is in alpha - it currently compiles and runs with errors - this is the bug fix phase to actually get it working!
+This product is in beta - it currently compiles and runs - the next phase is feature development.

 ## Purpose